About Me and My Work

 I have been playing roleplaying games since the sixth grade, in 1983.
 The nature of the game was transformative, providing me with a wealth of creative ideas, encouraging me to read and write for pleasure, and helping me to meet fantastic friends.
 Many of those friends were met through organized play, where I began to write adventures and contribute to the community.

-I am fortunate to have had the opportunity to write for roleplaying game companies, including Wizards of the Coast and Kobold Press.
+I am fortunate to have had the opportunity to write for fantastic roleplaying game companies.
 My efforts include:

 - Cloud Giant’s Bargain (2016, Fathom Acquisitions Incorporated special event): For the first time, Wizards of the Coast brought the PAX West Acquisitions Inc live event to 300 theaters across the US.
 Every person attending received a copy of the adventure I wrote, for 5th-7th level characters.
 I included advice and helpful information for new and casual DMs.